Goat and sweetcorn curry with chickpea flatbread

 For the goat and sweetcorn curry, mix together the goat meat, yoghurt, coriander, turmeric and salt in a large bowl.
 Cover and set aside to marinate for one hour.

-Meanwhile, for the chickpea bread, mix together the chickpea flour and plain flour in a large bowl until well combined.
+Meanwhile, for the chickpea bread, mix together the gram flour and plain flour in a large bowl until well combined.

 Add the salt, ginger, chillies, coriander, ajwain seeds, black onion seeds and ground turmeric and mix until well combined.